 Sightseeing Copenhagen of course first and foremost means going for a run with us!
-Running Copenhagen – your number one sightrunning company at your service. 🙂 Here below are a few tips on active sightseeing in Copenhagen.
+Go!
+Running Tours at your service 🙂 Here below are a few tips on active sightseeing in Copenhagen.

 This I can of course with 100% confidence recommend to you, as it is my running colleagues or myself giving you the Sightseeing Copenhagen experience.
 We can either show you the classic sights on our city tour or we can show you the more “real” and edgy side of the city via our Urban Running Tour or Christiania Running Tour.
 Here you will get a chance to run with a local Copenhagener and we will tell you all about the city, all about our culture and share all our favourite places in the city.
 Its fun, its healthy and it is a pretty goddamn good experience of sightseeing Copenhagen.
 Nothing less 😉